 The editor automatically adds JSON for the resource type.
 Notice that it includes a parameter for defining the type of storage account.
 Select Save.

 Now, you have the option to deploy the resources defined in the template.
 To deploy, agree to the terms and conditions, and select Purchase.

 Deploy resources from a template saved to your account

 The portal enables you to save a template to your Azure account, and redeploy it later.
 For more information on templates, see Create and deploy your first Azure Resource Manager template.

 To find your saved templates, select More services.

 From the list of templates saved to your account, select the one you wish to work on.

 - To view audit logs, see Audit operations with Resource Manager.

 - To troubleshoot deployment errors, see View deployment operations.

-- To retrieve a template from a deployment or resource group, see Export Azure Resource Manager template from existing resources.
+- To export a template from a deployment or resource group, see Export Azure Resource Manager templates.